AlexCpGo/ECE445/README.md

-# ZJUI ECE445 Project
-Sp2022 Team 11

 # LOW-COST SENSOR FOR SEAMLESS ROAD QUALITY MONITORING
-An undergraduate graduation project involves hardware and software interactions
+An project involves hardware and software interactions Sp2022 Team 11

 ### 1. Abstract
 In this project, our group designed a low-cost sensor to collect road data, aiming at conveniently